How to Help A Dog Screaming in Pain (A Vet’s Guide)

 Dogs, much like humans, can experience nightmares, which might cause them to scream or appear confused upon waking.
 It’s not rare for dogs to be jolted awake from deep sleep, leaving owners puzzled about the best course of action.

 Deciding whether to let the dog continue dreaming or to wake them gently can be a dilemma.
-If your dog often wakes up screaming, it’s advisable to consult with a veterinarian to explore possible causes behind these distressing episodes.
+If your dog often wakes up screaming, it’s advisable to consult with a veterinarian to explore the possible causes behind these distressing episodes.

 They Are Afraid of Something